Types vs. interfaces in TypeScript - LogRocket Blog

 type Client = { name: string; }; interface VIPClient extends Client { benefits: string[] }

 The exception is union types.
-Union types allow us to describe values that can be one of several types and create unions of various primitive types, literal types, or complex types.

-There is no equivalent to a union type in an interface.
 If you try to extend an interface from a union type, you’ll receive the following error:

 type Jobs = 'salary worker' | 'retired'; interface MoreJobs extends Jobs { description: string; }

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.